 He swabbed his forehead with the shirt, then put one arm in and the other.
 His voice was no longer friendly, but neither was it unfriendly.
 “Listen, do you want me or not?
 Truthfully, I’d rather not make the trip.
 You want me to go, I’ll go.
 But maybe you should stop with so many compliments.”

 It was just like when she found her hand in his.
-She heard a voice saying, “Is it possible, perhaps, that we could send the money elsewhere?” and if it weren’t the same one she’d always heard out of her mouth she would have believed it was someone else’s.
+She heard a voice saying, “Is it possible, perhaps, that we could send the money elsewhere?” and if it weren’t the same one she’d always heard out of her mouth, she would have believed it was someone else’s.

 He set his jaw; it didn’t seem nice.